juliadouglasf/covid-19-signal-nml/README.md

 ## Summary:

-`signal.py` simplies the execution of all functions of SIGNAL.
+`signal.py` simplifies the execution of all functions of SIGNAL.
 At its simplest, SIGNAL can be run with one line, provided only the directory of sequencing reads.

 ```
 # Download dependances (only needs to be run once; ~10GB of storage required)